Go to the top of this page

 Debates on CO2 emissions from international aviation are entrusted to the International Civil Aviation Organization (ICAO).
 The airline industry emits about 2-3% of greenhouse gases globally, and ICAO has set up an ambitious target of capping net emission with CNG2020*1, and improving fuel efficiency by 2% annually per Revenue Ton Kilometers by 2050 from 2005.
 Similarly, the International Air Transport Association (IATA) has set a target of improving fuel efficiency by 1.5% annually, and halving CO2 emissions by 2050 from 2005.
 JAL has participated in discussions at ICAO, IATA and other organizations for a long time, and has contributed to address to climate change in the international aviation sector.
 Currently, At the 41st ICAO General Assembly held at ICAO Headquarters (Montreal, Canada) from September 27 to October 7, 2022, the ICAO adopted a long-term goal of "carbon neutrality by 2050" as a long-term goal for decarbonization in the international aviation sector, and a revision of the framework for reducing CO2.
 JAL participated in the discussions in cooperation with the Japanese government, which is playing a central role in these discussions, in order to fulfill its role as a Japanese airline.

 In Japan, efforts to reduce CO2 emissions such as the formulation of the green growth strategy have been accelerating since the government declared carbon neutral in 2050, initiatives through government and people partnerships have also been promoted in the domestic aviation sector.
 JAL participates in study meetings organized by Ministry of Land, Infrastructure, Transport and Tourism to discuss ways to reduce CO2 emissions in each area such as flight operations and airports.
-As a secretary enterprise of the Scheduled Airlines Association of Japan, JAL is collaborating with a variety of stakeholders to study CO2 reduction targets for 2030 for aviation industry in Japan, to utilize SAF (Sustainable Aviation Fuel), and to develop high-quality, inexpensive carbon credits in Japan.
+As a Co-chairing company of the Scheduled Airlines Association of Japan, JAL is collaborating with a variety of stakeholders to study CO2 reduction targets for 2030 for aviation industry in Japan, to utilize SAF (Sustainable Aviation Fuel), and to develop high-quality, inexpensive carbon credits in Japan.

 It is estimated that emission of greenhouse gases in food systems including production, distribution and processing is larger than transportation, around 21 to 37 percent of the world*2.The JAL Group proactively participates in reduction of greenhouse gas emission not only during flight operations but also within the supply chain including production of food, cooperating with various stakeholders for food served inflight or in lounges.